15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Congruences of type

 Also observe that, if $P$ is a singular point $P$ with $h(P) = 1$, then any ray through $P$ is contained in $(P)$, hence the plane $\la T(x)\ra = K(x)$ is contained in $(P)$.
 Thus the quadric $(P)$ is reducible.
 The singular line of the quadric $(P)$ is the tangent line to the trope-conic at the point $P$.

-\begin{itemize} \item[(20)] \it{The web $W$ of quadrics $(P), P\in \bbP^3,$ has the base locus equal to $\calC$.
-It has the surface $\Foc(S)$ as the locus of points $P$ such that $(P)$ is singular.
-The 10 quadrics $(P), P\in \calL$, are reducible quadrics, one of the irreducible components is the trope $\la T(P)\ra$}. \end{itemize}
+\begin{itemize} \item[(20)] \it{The web $W$ of quadrics $(P), P\in \bbP^3,$ has the base locus equal to the set $\calC$ of singular points of $\Foc(S)$ with $h(x) = 2$.
+The surface $\Foc(S)$ coincides with the \emph{discriminant surface} $\sfD_W$ of $W$, i.e. the locus of singular quadrics in $W$.
+The 10 quadrics $(x)$, where $x\in \calL$, are reducible quadrics, one of the irreducible components is the plane $K(x)$}. \end{itemize}

 We will return to the discussion of the geometry related to the web of quadrics $W$ in Section \ref{S:15nodal}.